Resonant level model from a Krylov perspective: Lanczos coefficients in a quadratic model: Introduction

 As a cornerstone of the recently developed recursion-method-based approach, the operator growth hypothesis postulates that, in chaotic quantum many-body systems, Lanczos coefficients of typical local observables exhibit asymptotically linear growth\ \cite{parker19}.
 Numerical simulations reveal the conjectured linear growth in a variety of chaotic systems\ \cite{noh21-ogh-num,heveling22-2}, while sublinear or bounded growth are typically observed in non-chaotic models, see e.g.\ \cite{viswanath94,lee-square-root,parker19} for square-root growth in interacting-integrable systems or \cite{parker19,NANDY20251-review,viswanath94,heveling22-2} for bounded growth in free models.

 However, the connection between the chaoticity of a given system and the asymptotic growth of the Lanczos coefficients in it is more subtle.
 Apart from chaotic systems as addressed in \cite{parker19}, linear growth has also been reported in certain non-chaotic settings, e.g., specific classically integrable systems with saddle-dominated scrambling \cite{bn-scrambling}.
-Notably these finding do not challenge the statement of the OGH.
+Notably these findings do not challenge the statement of the OGH, the intended domain of which concerns generic interacting chaotic systems, in which it postulates an asymptotic linear growth of the Lanczos coefficients related to local observables that do not couple to conserved quantities.

-Further scrutinizing the interpretative power of the structure of the Lanczos coefficients regarding the chaoticity or integrability of the respective system, we analyze a quadratic model, where an impurity coupled to a set of hybridisation modes, known in the literature as \textit{single impurity Anderson model} (SIAM) or resonant level model.
+Further scrutinizing the interpretative power of the structure of the Lanczos coefficients regarding the chaoticity or integrability of the respective system, we analyze a quadratic, hence exactly solvable, model, where an impurity is coupled to a set of hybridization modes, known in the literature as the resonant level model.
 More precisely, we consider Majorana fermion operators of the impurity, and investigate the influence of different coupling structures on the structure of the respective Lanczos coefficients at zero temperature.
 For several different type of coupling structures, we are able to analytically derive \textit{all} Lanczos coefficients.
-Despite the exact solvability of the model, we find markedly different behaviors of the Lanczos coefficients even at zero temperature, including ( (i) approximately) (ii) constant, (iii) square-root, and (iv) linear growth.
-Our findings suggest that the structure of the Lanczos coefficients is not necessarily correlated with the chaoticity/integrability of the underlying system.
+Despite the exact solvability of the model, we find markedly different behaviors of the Lanczos coefficients even at zero temperature, including ((i) approximately) (ii) constant, (iii) square-root, and (iv) linear growth.
+Our findings suggest that the mere structure of the Lanczos coefficients is not necessarily correlated with the chaoticity/integrability of the underlying system.
 Furthermore, it sheds light on the possibility of growing Lanczos coefficients in the absence of operator growth.

+In the remainder of the paper, we first revisit the framework of the recursion method in Sec.~\ref{sec-framework}, and then introduce the model and the observables in Sec.~\ref{sec-model}.
+Sections~\ref{sec-analytical} and~\ref{sec-dynamics} constitute the main parts of the paper, where we provide analytical insights into the Lanczos coefficients of Majorana fermion operators (Sec.~\ref{sec-analytical}) and discuss impact of their structure on the dynamics of the autocorrelation functions (Sec.~\ref{sec-dynamics}).
+Eventually we conclude the discussion in Sec.\ \ref{sec-conclusion} and discuss the findings.